Wedding Planning Guide

 SAVE THE DATE WORDING & ETIQUETTE

 Congratulations, you’re engaged!
 Once you’ve booked a wedding venue, it’s time to start thinking about save-the-dates.
-This little piece of wedding stationery serves as a heads-up so guests can mark their calendar and begin making travel plans (if necessary) to attend your celebration.
-The save the date also lets them know there will be a formal invitation on the way with all the wedding details; this means you can keep your save-the-date wording short, simple, and to the point.
+This little piece of wedding stationery serves as a heads-up to guests so they can mark their calendars and begin making travel plans to attend your celebration.
+The save the date also lets them know there will be a formal wedding invitation on the way with all the details.
+This means you can keep your save the date wording short, simple, and to the point.

 Who gets a save the date?